Why does Upwork reject my profile immediately after submission?

 What is the way forward?

 I would like to point out that some of the methods below are ethical while some violate the terms and conditions of Upwork.
-I am not liable for any “Upwork Wrath” that befalls you if you result to the Grey Hat method discussed here.
+I am not liable for any “Upwork Wrath” that befalls you if you result in the Grey Hat method discussed here.

 Let’s dive in: